Moving into your new Dutch home? Get yourself connected with our guide to setting up TV, home phone, and the internet in the Netherlands.

 - Setting up an internet connection in the Netherlands

-- Paying for your bills in the Netherlands
+- Paying for your TV, phone, and internet bills in the Netherlands

 - Making a complaint about a telecoms company